LiamHz/liamhz.github.io/md-pages/logs.md

 <div class="logs-container">

 # September Week 3
+## Sunday
+AY called me in the morning to tell me that the past two days she's been fighting with her bf.
+She was given the ultimatum of breaking up with him, or never talking to me again.
+She chose the latter.

+I've never felt more sad in my life than now.

+I met AY 368 days ago, and since then she's been such a big part of my life.
+- The only person my age who I admire every aspect of
+- The person I came to with every thought and question that felt important to me
+- The reason why I had the imagination and courage to leave tech to pursue art
+- The thing that pushes me to improve and flourish in life has been her

+I hope she lives a great life.

+I wish I could be part of it.

+## Saturday
+I was wandering around the engineering building, looking for a place where I could draw while enjoying hackathon vibes, when I walked by the girl I spent countless hours with and had a crush on back in grade 11.

+We spent the day together catching up, wandering, talking, and climbing.

+Was nice to be able to reconnect with somebody who important in my past, while not feeling hung up or confused about anything.
+Was a good day with an old friend, without the expectation of staying in touch after.

+Went rock climbing, and ran into somebody AY introduced me to at last week's startup event.
+Spent an hour together climbing, lifting, and talking.
+New friend :)

+## Friday
+Day 1 of Hack the North.

+Drew for a few hours while people arrived and ate dinner.
+A few people asked me what I was up to, and while I was gesturing wildly and pointing at my iPad explaining some art stuff, I noticed an event photography start slowly panning around me while filming.
+I chatted with him a bit, and for the rest of the weekend we'd fist bump whenever we saw each other.

+Wandered around Waterloo and talked with AL 1 on 1 for the first time -- was a good time

 ## Thursday
+Started watching Cyberpunk Edgerunners, the first TV show I've watched in many months.

 I’m very close to the most influential people in tech, and feel like I may be making a mistake by walking away

 What would I use this influence for?